sagemathinc/cocalc-doc/source/compute_server.rst

     File Explorer on Project

 In order to see them, to open files in them, or to open even synced files on the compute server without extra steps, connect your file explorer to the compute server in the same way as with notebooks and terminals, using the **Server** button.
-Now the fast data directories are visible (you can certainly have more than one):
+Now the Fast Local Directories are visible (you can certainly have more than one):

 .. figure:: img/compute_server_files.png
     :width: 80%